-The MD program is divided into nine Colleges – and has added more than 16,000 physicians to the global workforce.
+The MD program has added more than 17,000 physicians to the global workforce.

-Clinical training is hospital and clinic-based, and takes place at SGU affiliated hospitals across the US and the United Kingdom, using bedside teaching augmented by lectures, small groups, and directed study.
+Clinical training is hospital- and clinic-based, and takes place at SGU affiliated hospitals across the United States and the United Kingdom, using bedside teaching augmented by lectures, small groups, and directed study.

 Blackwell: Elizabeth Blackwell was a British physician who became the first woman to receive a Doctor of Medicine in the United States.